nestordemeure/breviarium/data/english.md

 Have a saddled horse brought, as if you are about to depart.

-Give oats to your guest's horses, but first shake a wolf skin over them.
-Provide a stable where a wolf's carcass has been buried.
+Give oats to your guest's horses, but first shake a wolf skin over them, or provide a stable where a wolf's carcass has been buried.
+This will keep them restless.

 Provide a bedroom with a specially prepared bed near windows.
 If it starts raining, open the windows.
 Block the fireplace so that it smokes, and initially light the furnace.